andycroll/andycroll.com/_posts/2023/2023-02-13-try-not-to-loop-through-associations-inside-jobs.md

 ## Why not?

-In this contrived example, it would probably be fine.
-And in most cases running a small loop of updates on a `has_many` association in a job is also fine.
+In most cases running a small loop of updates on a `has_many` association in a job is also fine.
 Until it isn’t, in production.
+And this is the point.

 Depending on the job you might be able to use other Rails features.
 You could use `update_all` to do all the updates for an association in one SQL query, but the update will likely have to be simple and no callbacks will run on the associated records.